 I am an academic who is interested in how people reason, how this reasoning can be captured in formal models and how it can be supported and improved using smart technologies.
 My main areas of investigation are the computational, philosophical and linguistic aspects of argumentation, linking mathematical models with more natural representations of argument and discourse.

 In addition to working on argumentation theory, I am also keen to improve argumentation practice by developing tools that can be used to disseminate and analyse complex reasoning involving lots of data.
 Examples of application areas are legal & forensic reasoning and opinions on the Web.

-I am currently working at the Artificial Intelligence Department of the University of Groningen, as well as the Department of Information and Computing Science of the University of Utrecht, the Netherlands.
+I am currently working at the Department of Information and Computing Science of the University of Utrecht, the Netherlands.

 In the October 2013 issue of Communications of the ACM, we present an article on the first fully developed implementation of the Argument Web.
 The Argument Web is a structure of linked argument data underlying the World Wide Web that makes it possible to follow a line of argument (on a particular topic or by a particular person) across disparate forums, comments, editorials, and multimedia resources.
 In combination with existing and new software tools for argumentation, the aim is to integrate offline and online argument so that it becomes intuitive for a wide variety of users, including mediators, students, academics, broadcasters, and bloggers.

 ArguBlogging allows you to agree and disagree with opinions expressed anywhere online.
 When you encounter text online with which you want to agree or disagree, highlight it, and click the ArguBlogging button.
 This will then allow you to automatically post your opinion to your blog.
 Your opinions are presented not just as text on your blog, but also as elements of the Argument Web (see post to the left).